bsc-pm/ompss-ee/02-beginners/dot-product/README.rst

 **Goals of this exercise**

  * Find all the ``#pragma omp`` lines.
 As you can see, there are tasks, but we forgot to specify their dependencies.
- * Tasks are executed asyncrhonously.
+ * Tasks are executed asynchronously.
 Thus, at some point we have to wait for them.
 Where should we do that?
  * There is a task with a label ``dot_prod``.
 What are the inputs of that task?
    Does it have an output?
 What is the size of the inputs and outputs?